intel-iot-devkit/MvNC_examples/README.md

 # Example code for the Movidius Neural Compute Stick.

-See the LICENSE file for details of reuse and redistribution repo files.
+See the LICENSE file for details of reuse and redistribution of repo files.